JimberSoftware/docs/company/customers/customers.md

   - Primary contact email

 > [!WARNING]
->  In the customer Name field, spaces and special characters or symbols are not allowed.
+>  In the customer Name field spaces and special characters or symbols are not allowed.
 You can however use these characters in the Display name field.

+Filling in the website will cause an icon to appear in front of the customer's name.

 ## List of Customers

 ![list_customers.png](/list_customers.png ':size=800')